 - a.
 Periodic audits are a necessary check on the adequacy and effectiveness of a control system.
 Therefore, audits are conducted periodically by internal and external auditors to review the adequacy of the organization's controls.
 These audits assist management by independently providing information concerning the effectiveness of control systems and the quality of performance in carrying out assigned responsibilities.
 Appropriate action plans to correct deficiencies identified during the audit process are established by management from the responsible area(s). - b.
-Managers promptly evaluate and determine proper actions in response to known deficiencies, reported audit and other findings, and related recommendations.
-Managers complete, within established timeframes, all actions that correct or otherwise resolve the appropriate matters brought to management's attention. - c.
-OCAS periodically provide Management with reports pertaining to their area(s) of responsibility which summarize open findings and exposures identified during internal audits or as part of the Internal Control Assessment Program (ICAP).
-Management institutes procedures to follow up on deficiencies disclosed in such reports and provide written status updates to the Director of Internal Audit addressing unresolved identified internal control deficiencies, the status of corrective actions being taken and any major changes to the corrective action plan(s).
+Managers and/or Department Coordinators promptly evaluate and determine proper actions in response to known deficiencies, reported audit and other findings, and related recommendations.
+Managers and/or Department Coordinators complete, within established timeframes, all actions that correct or otherwise resolve the appropriate matters brought to management's attention.